 So, I started the Buffy comics after I knew, for certain, Kenillow was no longer a couple.
 By the way, this is what I think of the comic.

 My non-supernatural experiences/perspectives paralleled those of Buffy and her friends.
 They were the same age as me.
 They looked like me.
 They had the same socio-economics as me.
 They went to the fairly local state university like me.
-And that leads me to the big question, am I okay with bringing back Buffy?
+And that s me to the big question, am I okay with bringing back Buffy?

 No. No, I’m not.
 But I’ve come to the conclusion that I’m okay with a version of “Buffy”.